 - The bad: No restaurant food delivery.

-Based on the size of its network, Grubhub is the undisputed king of restaurant food delivery.
+Based on the size of its network, Grubhub is the undisputed king of restaurants’ best food service delivery.
 The site operates in more than 3,200 U.S. cities and includes nearly every major chain and many local eateries as well.
 Customers can choose no-contact delivery or opt to pick up their orders if they’d prefer to keep strangers away from their homes.

-- The good: During the current COVID-19 crisis, the Grubhub Community Relief Fund is collecting charitable donations to support local restaurants and Grubhub drivers impacted by the pandemic.
+- The good: During the coronavirus crisis, the Grubhub Community Relief Fund is collecting charitable donations to support local restaurants and Grubhub drivers impacted by the pandemic.

 - The bad: The sudden increase in business means your food might be cold by the time it arrives.

 For lovers of dining out, DoorDash is another godsend.
 Depending on where you live, the app puts the menus of most of your favorite restaurants at your fingertips.
-Customers can quickly filter their options by cuisine type, price, and dietary restrictions (Like vegan or gluten-free).
+Customers can quickly filter their options by cuisine type, price, and dietary restrictions (like vegan or gluten-free).
 Many participating restaurants are offering deeply discounted or, in some cases, free delivery to bolster business during the pandemic.
-For just $9.99 per month, the DoorDash DashPass subscription guarantees free or reduced delivery fees for orders over $10.
+For just $10 per month, the DoorDash guarantees free or cheap food delivery service fees for orders over $10.

 - The good: Contact-free delivery from most of your favorite local restaurants.

-- The bad: Because orders have skyrocketed in the last couple of weeks, some deliveries can take an hour or more.
+- The bad: Because orders have skyrocketed of late, some deliveries can take an hour or more.

-Remember to be smart about social distancing with your delivery orders.
+Remember to be smart about wearing a mask and social distancing with your delivery orders according to your local regulations.
 Apps like Grubhub and DoorDash have made “no-contact” the default delivery option.
 For those who haven’t, it’s wise to request it in the “notes” section of every order.